The Effects of Alcohol and Drug Abuse on the Brain

 The Effects of Drug Abuse and the Brain

-While alcohol and drug abuse share many similar detrimental effects to the brain, the way chemical substances can permanently alter one’s actual brain chemistry is different.
+While alcohol and drug abuse share many similar detrimental effects on the brain, the way chemical substances can permanently alter one’s actual brain chemistry is different.
 Cocaine, for example, targets the dopamine receptors in our brains.
 Dopamine is well known for causing us to experience feelings of pleasure, but it’s also responsible for regulating body movements, motivation, and emotion.

 Prolonged cocaine abuse can cause the brain’s circuitry to deteriorate, resulting in loss of memory, decreased learning capability and an increased risk of strokes and heart attacks.
 Long-term methamphetamine abuse is known to cause psychosis in many users.
 There are simply too many harmful, oftentimes irreversible effects of drug abuse on the brain to list them all.